yktoo/yktoo.com/content/blog/0209/index.en.md

 <!--more-->

 It was necessary because for eight days before that we've been relaxing in the Egyptian resort city Hurghada, one of Russians' favourites.
-It isn't all about swimming in the [ice cold water][post:171], after all!
+It isn't all about swimming in the [ice cold water]({{< relref "/blog/0171" >}}), after all!

-I've never been to Egypt or even Africa before ([Gran Canaria][post:148] doesn't count, even though it's close to Africa, European culture dominates there), and I must say, the impressions it makes are very diverse.
+I've never been to Egypt or even Africa before ([Gran Canaria]({{< relref path="/blog/0148" lang="ru" >}}) doesn't count, even though it's close to Africa, European culture dominates there), and I must say, the impressions it makes are very diverse.

 But first things first.
 Let's start off with the good stuff, the sea.
 {{< imgfig "https://3.bp.blogspot.com/-WhG2CuTPnhU/UsQKZtFKY4I/AAAAAAAAbFY/BCQ_a_7PuPI/s1600/dsc01946.picasaweb.jpg" >}}